pigmonkey/spark/README.md

 ### Scheduling Tarsnap

 A systemd unit file and timer are included for Tarsnapper.
-The timer is set to execute Tarsnapper every hour (configurable through the `tarsnapper.timer.frequency` variable).
+The timer is set to execute Tarsnapper hourly (configurable through the `tarsnapper.timer.schedule` variable).
 However, as with `mailsync` this timer is not started or enabled by default.
 Instead, a NetworkManager dispatcher is installed, which activates the timer whenever a connection is established to a trusted network.
 The timer is stopped when the network goes down.

 To have the timer activated at boot, change the `tarsnapper.timer.run_on` variable from `trusted` to `all`.